Labiaplasty in London

-The size and shape of the labia can be a cause for concern for many women unhappy with the appearance of enlarged or misshapen labia.
-There are two types of labia, the labia minora and labia majora.
+The size and shape of the labia can be a cause for concern for many women who are unhappy with the appearance of enlarged or misshapen labia.
+There are two types of labia: labia minora and labia majora.
 The labia minora are the inner folds that sit on either side of the vagina opening, and the labia majora are the outer folds surrounding the inner labia minora.
 Large labia, also known as labial hypertrophy, may develop due to genetics, after childbirth or as part of the ageing process.
 Labiaplasty, also known as labia reduction, is a highly effective and safe procedure for a permanent reduction in the size of the labia with an improvement in overall shape and definition.

 RELATED: Labiaplasty FAQs – Q&As about Labia Reduction